What are the best glass baby bottles?

 Safer to Heat – The controversy with using bottles is related to how the plastic react with the milk when heated.
 With glass you remove this worry, and make it quicker to heat up bottles at the same time.
 You can safely boil glass bottles without worrying the bottle will melt.

-Recyclable – Glass is a recyclable material, so when you are finished with the bottles, rest assured you can place in the recycle bank and not contribute more to landfills.
+Recyclable – Glass is a recyclable material.
+When you are finished with the bottles, place in the recycle bank and not contribute more to landfills.
 See it as doing your bit for the environment.